Erskine Stewart Melville: Merger

-In 1972, the two schools merged to become Daniel Stewart's and Melville College.
-After the merger Melville's bright red trim replaced the dark red trim on the black Daniel Stewart's blazer for general use and the red blazer of Melville College was adopted for those awarded colours (for sporting and other achievements); recently use of the red blazer was limited to the head boy and his deputies, with colours being signified with a particular tie.
+In 1972, the two schools merged to become Daniel Stewart's and Melville College - later shortened to Stewart's Melville College.

+Following the merger, the Colleges' uniforms were amalgamated; Melville College's bright red trim replaced the Daniel Stewart's College blazers' dark red trim for general use, whilst the red blazer of Melville College was adopted for those awarded colours (e.g. for sporting and other achievements).
+Later the red blazer was limited to the head boy and his deputies, with colours being signified with a particular tie.

-Modern
+Erskine Stewart Melville Schools

-In 1974, the link with another nearby Merchant Company school, the all-girls Mary Erskine School, was formalised and The Mary Erskine and Stewart's Melville Junior School was formed.
-Nursery to Primary 3 are housed on the Mary Erskine campus, with Primary 4 to 7 on the Stewart's Melville campus.
-The sixth (final) form of both senior schools is coeducational.
+Erskine Stewart's Melville Schools (ESMS) was formed in 1977 through the Merchant Company's consolidation of The Mary Erskine School and Stewart's Melville College.
+Whilst the senior schools retained their distinct identities, a coeducational nursery and junior school was formed, with Nursery to Primary 3 housed on Mary Erskine's Ravelston campus, and Primary 4 to 7 on Stewart's Melville's Comely Bank campus.
+The two campuses lie approximately one mile (two km) apart.
+A combined, coeducatioaln sixth form was also founded, with teaching split across both sites.

 In 2013, Stewart's Melville was voted the Scottish Independent School of the year by the Sunday Times newspaper and Mary Erskine School was voted the Scottish Independent School of the year in 2012.
-In 2014 the combined Erskine Stewarts Melville school, with over 2,700 pupils, claimed to be the largest independent school in Europe.

-In 2014, a programme of improvement work on buildings of the junior school was announced, and as of 2018, work has begun.
+In 2014, the combined Erskine Stewarts Melville Schools, with over 2,700 pupils, claimed to be the largest independent school in Europe.
+In the same year, a programme of improvement work on buildings of the junior school was announced, with work beginning in 2018.

 In February 2023, it was announced by principal Anthony Simpson that the boarding house would close by July 2025, citing costs and the facility not being compatible with the school's vision for the future.
 The allocation of resources towards the boarding house was not sustainable, as at the time of the announcement, there were only 19 boarders, accounting for less than 3% of all pupils at the school.

+Erskine Stewart Melville

-It was announced in October 2024 that Stewarts Melville will undergo a merger with its sister school, Mary Erskine, in the beginning of the 2026/2027 academic year.
+It was announced in October 2024 that Stewarts Melville will undergo a merger with its sister school, Mary Erskine, in the beginning of the 2026/2027 academic year and the combined school would be called Erskine Stewart Melville (ESM).
 The school stated that it would create a more inclusive community and it would also be more financially efficient.